LucasJavaudin/individualized-incentives-algorithm/README.md

 #### Example

-The following command generate data with 500 individuals and 20 alternatives per individual on average, then run the algorithm with a budget of 10000 and store the results in the directory _results/_:
+The following command generates data with 500 individuals and 20 alternatives per individual on average, then runs the algorithm with a budget of 10000 and stores the results in the directory _results/_:
 > run_simulation(directory='results', budget=10000, individuals=500, mean_nb_alternatives=20)

 ### Commands _complexity_individuals()_, _complexity_alternatives()_ and _complexity_budget()_